cottand/web-portfolio/src/assets/markdown/blog/NixShellFlakeScriptingForHashLanguages.md

 but you read and debug it countless times!

-If the language that your team can achieve all of this is in is actually Bash, be my guest!
-Go break a leg.
+If the language that your team can achieve all of this is in is actually Bash, then stick to it, by all means.

-But chances are it is not (or you would also write your application code in it, right?).
+But chances are it is not - it is usually not the main language for developers, and it is just plain hard.
 Most likely, the best language for this is one your team is already proficient in: the language you write application code in.